dd32/core-control/readme.txt

 This module Allows you to view which transports are used for what purposes (GET/POST requests), Allows you to test the transport (It requests a file hosted on my web server, and checks the response is correct), And if a module is found to not work as expected, Allows you to disable a transport.

 = HTTP Logging Module =
-This module requires either WordPress trunk(2.8) or WordPress 2.7.1 (or the 2.7 branch until thats released)

 The purpose of this module is to log all outgoing connections WordPress makes, It allows you to view the resulting data, as well as to view the time it has taken for each of the requests to be made.

 = Cron Module =